bac7wj/contra/README.md

 4. Relative Least difference in means (r&delta;<sub>L</sub>): calculated with ldm_credint() in R/contra.r, with relative=TRUE
 <br>

 Note: run "set_wd_here.R" in base directoy first to set working directory to the base folder for the repository.
-All code assumes that is the location for the workign directory.
+All code assumes that is the location for the working directory.
 <br>

 ## Folder Structure